-SAMPLE VOLUME: Instead of selecting a specific Sample Time, the instrument can be set to measure a specific Sample Volume in cubic feet (ft^3), cubic meters (m^3) or liters (1).
-When this is set, the corresponding Sample Time will automatically be set.
+• SAMPLE VOLUME: Instead of selecting a specific Sample Time, the instrument can be set to measure a specific Sample Volume in cubic feet (ft3), cubic meters (m3) or liters (l).
+When this is set, the corresponding Sample Volume will automatically be set.
 See Figure 6-29.